'I've seen people hugging sculptures'

 There are now more than 30 sculpture parks and trails in the UK including pop-up parks across London.

-According to Claire Lilley, who launched Regent's Park pop up park sculpture space last summer, outdoor art is here to stay:
+According to Clare Lilley, who launched Regent's Park pop up park sculpture space last summer, outdoor art is here to stay:

 "People are putting sculpture parks into deserts, into mountains, there's even an underwater sculpture park in the Caribbean.
 It's definitely not a passing fad."